DEploid-dev/DEploid-Supplementary-Materials/benchMark/pfmix/README.md

 ## pfmix

-This directory includes code to infer strain proportions of mixed *Plasmodium falciparum* samples using [O’Brien (2016)](#obrien)'s method.
+This directory includes code to infer strain proportions of mixed *Plasmodium falciparum* samples using [O’Brien *et al.* (2016)](#obrien)'s method.
 This original implementation can be found on [Github](https://github.com/jacobian1980/pfmix/), minor modification have been made in the file `mixture.funcs.r`.

+The `pfmix` method uses allele count information to infer the strain proportion.
 The directory `altAndRef` contains all the reference and alternative allele counts saved in text files, which consist with three columns: chromosome information, position, and allele counts.
 To run the analysis, use the following command,

 ```bash
 R --slave "--args sampleName numberOfStrain randomSeed" < run_pfmix.r